-Here are some examples of my interactive visualizations for the web: (the climate change visualizations won the VOJN best data journalism 2016 award, the spending power predictions visualization won a silver medal at Malofiej 23 and several other visualizations have been shortlisted for the Information is Beautiful Awards 2014/2015/2016)
+Here are some examples of my interactive visualizations: (the climate change visualizations won the VOJN best data journalism 2016 award, the spending power predictions visualization won a silver medal at Malofiej 23 and several other visualizations have been shortlisted for the Information is Beautiful Awards 2014/2015/2016)

 Occasionally I will also make non-data driven displays, e.g. cover illustrations for scientific journals - view example.